-No visit to Wexford is complete without a visit to the beach and you’ll be spoiled for choice with an abundance of beautiful blue flag beaches stretching the length of the coastline, offering sun, shade, surf, and enjoyable moments like rock pool fishing, collecting shells, splashing in the sea, and tucking into a 99-ice-cream cone.
+No visit to Wexford is complete without a visit to the beach and you’ll be spoiled for choice with an abundance of beautiful Blue Flag beaches stretching the length of the coastline, offering sun, shade, surf, and enjoyable moments like rock pool fishing, collecting shells, splashing in the sea, and tucking into a 99 ice cream cone.
 Try Duncannon Beach on the Hook Peninsula for sandcastle building, the Blue Flag Curracloe Beach for safe swimming, Courtown for a barefoot stroll in the sand, Ballinesker Beach for collecting sea-shells and Kilmore Quay for your best chance at spotting seals playing in the harbour.
-You can also enjoy a state-of-the-art playground at Kilmore Quay, and the buzz and hype of fishing boats as they come and go from the pier.
+You can also enjoy the children’s playground at Kilmore Quay and the delicious food options in the area.

 Gardens and Nature

-Wexford is home to a number of beautiful and scenic gardens, forests and nature trails, where you can bring a picnic of home-made goodies, go for a stroll, spot animals and birds and enjoy a leisurely afternoon outdoors.
-Johnstown Castle Gardens offers free admission between March-October.
-Enjoy a free guided tour of the Visitor Centre, observation tower and hides at Wexford’s Wildlife Reserve.
-Play hide and seek amongst the trees of the Ravenwood Forest Walk in Curracloe or try a rambling forage walk, to hunt for berries, mushrooms and other edible plants, which you can bring home to cultivate in your own garden or enjoy in one of Wexford’s many scenic spots.
+Wexford is home to a number of beautiful and scenic gardens, forests and nature trails where you can bring a picnic of homemade goodies, go for a stroll, spot wildlife and enjoy a leisurely afternoon outdoors.
+Enjoy a free guided tour of the Visitor Centre, observation tower and hides at Wexford’s Wildfowl Reserve.
+Play hide and seek amongst the trees of the Raven Point Forest Walk in Curracloe or try a rambling forage walk, to hunt for berries, mushrooms and other edible plants, which you can bring home to cultivate in your own garden or enjoy in one of Wexford’s many scenic spots.

 Engross Yourself in Ireland’s Historic Past

 Familiarise yourself with Irish history, by meandering through the many Norman and Viking towns that make up Wexford county, which still feature the remnants and ruins of battles gone by.
-In Wexford town, visit the town’s old wall and climb to the top of Westgate, only one of six remaining city gates, for incredible views of the town.
-Make your way to Tacumshane Windmill, the only surviving complete windmill in Ireland, built in 1846 from the wood from nearby shipwrecks, and ask for the key from the local Millhouse Bar and Restaurant.
-The spectacular ruins of the monastic Tintern Abbey offers free entry on the first Wednesday of every month, along with the heritage site of John F. Kennedy Arboretum.
+In Wexford town, visit the town’s old wall and climb to the top of Westgate, only one of six remaining city gates for incredible views of the town.
+Make your way to Tacumshane Windmill, the only surviving complete windmill in Ireland, built-in 1846 from the wood from nearby shipwrecks and ask for the key from the local Meyler’s Millhouse Bar and Restaurant.
+The spectacular ruins of the monastic Tintern Abbey offer free entry on the first Wednesday of every month, along with the heritage site of JFK Arboretum.

 For the sporty family, keeping active doesn’t need to cost a thing.
 Borrow a board and try your hand at surfing, or paddle boarding at one of many of Wexford’s renowned beaches; spend a day cycling the Hook Peninsula exploring all its monastic ruins, castles, lighthouses and attractions or try one of Wexford’s well-organised, marked walking trails, which all feature beautiful countryside, photogenic backdrops, and a host of sights, sounds and smells to keep every age amused.
-Of course if you own or can borrow the equipment, Wexford is also an ideal destination for kite surfing, kayaking, orienteering, abseiling and hiking.
+Of course, if you own or can borrow the equipment, Wexford is also an ideal destination for kite surfing, kayaking, orienteering, abseiling and hiking.
 Check out all the activities here.